 Bass Coast Rail Trail, Map, Start, Walk & Bike Path Brochure, Victoria

 The Bass Coast Rail Trail starts at the Wonthaggi Railway Station in Murray Street to the Woolamai Racecourse in Woolamai.

 Aside from cyclists, the trail also attracts horse riders from Anderson to Wonthaggi.
 However, horse riding isn’t allowed once you reach the centre of Wonthaggi.
 The extension from Anderson to Woolamai is ideal for both horse riders and walkers.

 It’s also good to keep in mind that recreational vehicles aren’t allowed on the trail, or else fines may be applied.

 There are numerous attractions to encounter on the Bass Coast Rail Trail.
-These include the historic Anderson Station, Kilcunda Station, Kilcunda Trestle Bridge, Dalyston Station, and the State Mine Station, among others.
+These include the historic Anderson Station, Kilcunda Station, Kilcunda Trestle Bridge, Dalyston Station, and the State Coal Mine, among others.